People often ask me where I find my “stuff” to restore.

 5) Antique Centres:

 These are a wonderful place to go … to window shop!
 Antique Centres are full of amazing pieces of antique and vintage treasures, but generally not a place I’d go to find furniture to restore, as prices are marked at retail to sell and traders are understandably, wanting top dollar for their treasures.
 I am looking for bargains that I can do up to sell at these prices.
 But these are also a great place to go for inspiration!
 Antique Centres (or Antique Malls as they call them in the USA) have loads of beautiful antique and vintage treasures to drool over!!
 And you might still find something special and unique for your home while you’re there.
-If you find something here that you feel like you want to restore once you’ve purchased it, then how about looking into companies who add a wood stain to furniture, as well as topping it off with a wood sealer.
-It will then become a brand new item.

 6) Garage Sales: